-In this lesson, we will learn how to write numbers in expanded form, standard form and word form.
+In these lessons, we will learn how to write numbers in expanded form, standard form and word form.

 Numbers can be written in expanded form.
 Expanded form can be demonstrated in two ways.